cheerspankaj/MADS_Milestone-2/README.md

 We also explored a Neural Network model, specifically the Multilayer Perceptron (MLP), which achieved competitive scores with the available training data.
 This sparked our interest in using pre-trained models like BERT for further assessment, which is discussed in the subsequent sections.

+### Hyper-Parameter Tuning

+To optimize the model's performance, we conducted hyperparameter tuning using GridSearchCV.
+This involved trying different combinations of values to identify the model with the lowest error metric.
+By employing GridSearchCV for the RandomForest classifier and exploring various regularization parameters, we achieved improved accuracy scores of 0.71.
+This step was time-consuming, taking over 4 hours to execute and select the best parameters.
+The selected parameters for hyperparameter tuning included 'criterion' (gini or entropy), 'bootstrap' (True), 'max_features' (auto or sqrt), and 'n_estimators' (100 or 200).
+Additionally, based on sensitivity analysis, we allowed the model to determine the 'max_depth' parameter.